Lombiq/Hastlayer-Hardware-Framework---Xilinx/Docs/RunningHardwareDesigns.md

 ## Running the hardware design

 Once the bitstream is generated you need to program the FPGA with the hardware design before being able to launch the SDK project.
+Note: you can also use a bitstream generated on another machine to program a local FPGA; for that you'll need to copy over the *Project\Hastlayer.runs* folder to the local Vivado folder and it'll be picked up just as if you generated it locally.

 If you're using a Nexys 4 DDR board then for this to work some jumpers on your board need to be set correctly (but these come like this, so should already be the same):